Puerto Armuelles, Panama is the only true beach town in Panama

 David is significantly larger than Puerto.
 Although, Puerto Armuelles is the 2nd largest city in Chiriqui.

-You can buy pretty much everything you need in Puerto Armuelles.
-However, there is definately more selection in David.
+You can buy pretty much everything you need in Puerto Armuelles from building supplies and cell phones, to pesto, and broccoli.
+However, there is definitely more selection in David.

 David is the big shopping mecca in the area.
 They even have something like a Costco there.
 It is called PriceSmart.